spatialos/gdk-for-unity/docs/content/logging.md

     .WithField("CustomKey", "CustomValue"));
 ```

-For exception messages, please pass in the exception to the `LogEvent` class using the `WithException` method.
+For `LogType.Exception`, add the exception to the `LogEvent` class using the `WithException(Exception)` method.

-You can additionally add a context object to be passed into the Unity console using the `WithContext` method.
+You can add a context object to be passed into the Unity console using the `WithContext(UnityEngine.Object)` method.

 ### Creating and using your own dispatcher